hangnt1623/GlobalStore-Market-Product-Tracker/README.md

   + -> Prioritize expansion in proven strong markets while critically addressing profitability issues in EMEA.
 Approach Canada with caution due to high risk relative to its current scale.

 - **Home Office Segment: Profitable Yet Prone to Churn**
   + The Home Office segment is highly valuable with the highest 11.99% Profit Margin and lowest 4.40% Return Rate.
 However, it also surprisingly has the highest 8.21% Churn Rate.
   + -> Despite high initial value and satisfaction, Superstore struggles to retain Home Office customers.
 Targeted retention strategies are crucial to maximize their long-term value.

-***Recommendations***
+📌***Recommendations***
 - **Optimize Seasonal Profitability**: Implement dynamic pricing and cost controls to ensure consistent profit margins across all seasons, especially during Q4 peaks.
 - **Boost Furniture Profit**: Conduct an urgent cost and pricing review for Furniture to significantly improve its low 7% profit margin.
 - **Prioritize Core Markets; Fix EMEA**: Maximize growth in APAC, EU, and US.
 Urgently restructure EMEA operations to address its low 5.45% profit margin.